Thanks to our host utility LUMA Energy

 With increasing levels of Distributed Energy Resources (DERs) the electric power system is undergoing a sea change.
 The conventional grid operational practices based on centralized control are inadequate to deal with myriads of active grid-edge devices.
 Several operational constructs that traditionally have been exercised in a top-down fashion result in unsatisfactory results under the emerging power system paradigm.
 For example, the conventional load forecasting methods starting from forecasting the load in a zone and using distribution factors determined by State Estimator application are no longer adequate since bus loads are no longer conforming due to variability of distributed renewable resources such as distributed solar generation.
 Bottom up forecasting starting from the grid edge working up to the T&D interface substations prove more effective.
 Inclusion of DERs in the black start and energy power restoration planning process is another example of the capabilities for leveraging grid edge assets and microgrids to enhance grid reliability and resilience.
 In the emerging electric power system, a combination of hierarchical information exchange and decentralized decision making is a promising paradigm shift for grid operation.
 This panel session will address power system operational issues associated with increasing levels of distributed generation, as well as how a combination of incentive-based measures and decentralized decision making can turn around the problem into a solution for enhanced grid reliability, resilience, and economics.

-Juan Benavides, Fedesarrollo (Bogotá), Lorenzo Kristov, Raphael Gignac (LUMA), Jose Medina (OATI), Manuel Atanacio (ESTA).
+Juan Benavides, Fedesarrollo (Bogotá), Lorenzo Kristov, Raphael Gignac (LUMA), Erik Amundson (OATI), Manuel Atanacio (ESTA).

 Building Community Resilience as the Bedrock for Network Transformation

-This panel will address the planning, design, engineering and construction of community resilience hubs in Puerto Rico to evolve the deployment of stationary and mobile distributed energy resources (rooftop solar PV, energy storage, electric vehicles/EVCI, load management, energy efficiency, etc.) into microgrid cells that are networked to protect critical facilities and essential services, provide energy assurance and allow communities to withstand major climate weather events.
-The speakers will discuss how to evolve these advanced systems to embed foundational information, communications and control technologies (hardware and software) for network transformation that supports ultimately building to grid and vehicle to everything interactions and interconnectivity.
-The panelists will also discuss how the design, planning and implementation of this resilient community infrastructure would be integrated into emergency preparedness, response and restoration planning; building codes; and community housing development planning and financing.
+This panel will address the planning, design, engineering and construction of community resilience hubs in Puerto Rico.
+These “resilience hubs” would evolve deployment of stationary and mobile distributed energy resources (rooftop solar PV, energy storage, electric vehicles/EVCI, load management, energy efficiency, etc.) into “microgrid cells” that could be “networked” to protect critical facilities and essential services, provide energy assurance and allow communities to withstand major climate weather events, both in terms of climate adaptation and mitigation.
+The speakers will discuss how to evolve these advanced systems to embed foundational information, communications and control technologies (hardware and software) for electric network transformation that supports ultimately building to grid and vehicle to everything interactions and interconnectivity.
+The discussion will include addressing how the design, planning and implementation of resilient community infrastructure could be integrated into emergency preparedness, response and restoration planning; building/community codes; and community housing development planning and financing.

 Moderator: Elnaz Nazemi, Business Development Manager, IEMS Solution